Previous Lab Members

 Jess Aitken

 Jess has a background in education and psychology.
 Her research interests lay broadly in the area of social development, especially the way in which parenting and aspects of the child (such as temperament) work together to support young children’s growing ability to help and cooperate with others.
-Jess helps with admin and training in the CMND Lab, helps run the Early Learning Lab’s long-term cooperation study, and lectures in undergrad courses PSYCH 200 and PSYCH 326.
+Jess helped with admin and training in the CMND Lab, helped run the Early Learning Lab’s long-term cooperation study, and lectured in undergrad courses PSYCH 200 and PSYCH 326.

 Megha Jadia